lsst-uk/lasair4/docs/source/concepts/querying.md

 query.
 The message can be via email (with messages bundled into a 24-hour digest), or it can be machine-readable by a Kafka stream.
 In this way, a user -- or their machine -- can be alerted in near-real-time, withing minutes of the telescope taking the data.
-This message is repeated whenever new data comes in; in the example above, a message wouyld be generated every time an alert coincides with the watchlist and has `glatmean > 20`.
+This message is repeated whenever new data comes in; in the example above, a message would be generated every time an alert coincides with the watchlist and has `glatmean > 20`.

 However, the results of a streaming filter are not identical to running the same stored query from web or API.
 As noted above, a given object can be reported multiple times when the streaming filter is operating, but only once in the select query.
-The other difference is that the ordering of results from a streaming filter will *always* by time order, so the `ORDER BY` part of the `WHERE` clause is ignored.
+The other difference is that the ordering of results from a streaming filter will *always* be by time order, so the `ORDER BY` part of the `WHERE` clause is ignored.

 ## Cookbook